Test Catalog

 Defines the optimal specimen required to perform the test and the preferred volume to complete testing

-Collection Instructions: Submit a formalin-fixed, paraffin-embedded tumor tissue block.
-Blocks prepared with alternative fixation methods may be acceptable; provide fixation method used.
+1. Submit a formalin-fixed, paraffin-embedded tumor tissue block.
+Blocks prepared with alternative fixation methods will be attempted but are less favorable for successful results.

-Collection Instructions: For each probe set ordered, 2 consecutive, unstained, 5 micron-thick sections placed on positively charged slides, and 1 hematoxylin and eosin-stained slide.
+2. If individual probe sets are chosen: For each probe set ordered, 2 consecutive, unstained, 5 micron-thick sections placed on positively charged slides.

 Forms